 Chiawa Camp is often combined with:

 Taking its name from the Shona word for 'lion', Old Mondoro is owned and operated by the Cumings family.
 It's a small, relatively simple bushcamp situated in a remote area of Zambia's Lower Zambezi National Park, and overlooks reed islands in the Zambezi River where elephants ...
 Read more about Old Mondoro Bushcamp

 Home to John and Carol Coppinger, the founders of Remote Africa Safaris, Tafika is a small and apparently fairly rustic camp standing on the banks of the Luangwa River, on the north side of the beautiful Nsefu Sector of South Luangwa National Park.
 Tafika and its two satellite ...
 Read more about Tafika

 The well-established Kaingo Camp overlooks the Luangwa River from beneath an old grove of ebony trees.
-Owned by Derek Shenton and his family, it’s one of the few owner-run camps remaining in South Luangwa National Park.
-Derek still heads up the team and is frequently in ...
+Owned by Derek Shenton and his family, it's one of the few independent camps remaining in South Luangwa National Park.
+Derek, and his very engaging wife Jules, live in ...
 Read more about Kaingo Camp

 Built on the banks of the Luangwa River, Nkwali Camp sits under the shade of tall mahogany, ebony and sausage trees.
 Owned and run by Robin Pope Safaris the camp is well situated a relatively short drive from Mfuwe Airport and overlooking South Luangwa National Park.